mikegontarek/mikegontarek.github.io/README.md

 ## Mike Gontareks HomePage

-The puropse of the homepage is to display my Computer Science capstone project.
+The purpose of the homepage is to display my Computer Science capstone project.
 Later this will be used to display some of the projects that I work on and develop down the road.

-## *Professional Self-Assesment*
+## *Professional Self-Assessment*

 I started my pursuit of my Bachelor's Degree in Computer Science in September of 2018.
 It has taken me four years as I have been busy with my wife and now two little girls (4 and 1).
 During my time working on my degree I have learned about many IDEs, languages, hardware, software, and applications that make Software engineering possible.
 I have learned how to securely write safe code that used security policies to ensure that I fix bugs, and protect from vulnerabilities.
 The Computer Science program with the Software Engineering emphasis has exposed me to a lot of great tools and given me a good foundation to stand on.
 Now I am looking forward to landing my first job and hitting the ground running.
 	I have two artifacts that I used to highlight the skills I have gained throughout my degree.